BridgeCostDental.com

 • Excellent biocompatibility, no metal allergies

-• Computer-milled for precise fit, reducing adjustment time at placement
+• Computer-milled for precise fit, fewer chairside adjustments

 Limitations

-• Slightly more opaque than all-ceramic, though newer multi-layer zirconia is improving
+• Slightly more opaque than all-ceramic, though improving each generation

-• Can cause excessive wear on opposing natural teeth if not properly polished
+• Can wear opposing natural teeth if not properly polished

-Gold alloy bridges have the longest clinical track record of any dental material.
-Gold is gentle on opposing teeth (it wears at a similar rate to natural enamel), provides an excellent marginal fit, and resists corrosion indefinitely.
-Gold bridges are rarely placed today for visible teeth because of their colour, but they remain an excellent choice for back molars where aesthetics do not matter.
+The longest clinical track record of any dental material.
+Gold is gentle on opposing teeth (it wears at a similar rate to enamel), provides excellent marginal fit, and resists corrosion indefinitely.
+Rarely placed today on visible teeth because of colour, but it remains an excellent choice for back molars.

 Aesthetics